Tomik292/GlipBank/README.md

-# GlipBank
-Tool that gives you all the past conversations from your glip account
+Tool that gives you all the past conversations from your glip account and saves them as txt

-So far there is nothing really.

-This programme is supposed to scan all the past conversations you had on your glip account.
-And store them into txt file.
+Create this folder structure:
+[Main Folder]
+	[repository]
+	[virtualenv]

+Go to main folder and install node.js
+`sudo apt install nodejs` and then `npm install chromedriver`

+Activate your virtualenv and then install requirements

+cd repository
+pip install -r requirements.txt python3 glip.py

+Now you type your e-mail and password to your glip account.
+And then you wait...for reeaaaaly long, until its done.

+There will be a folder created in [Main Folder] named '(today's date) saves" in the folder there are all your glip conversations saved in txt files.